akatashev/chouette-iot/docs/COLLECTOR_PLUGINS.md

-# Chouette-iot Collection Plugins
+# Chouette-IoT Collector Plugins

-Collections Plugins collect stats from different sources and turn them into useful metrics.
+Collector Plugins collect stats from different sources and turn them into useful metrics.

 The main idea of these Plugins is to collect *as little* data as necessary.